 Faculty + Staff

-Founding Chair of the Calhoun Discovery Program
+Founding Director of the Calhoun Discovery Program

-The Discovery program is led by the Calhoun Discovery Faculty Design Team.
+The Discovery program is led by the Calhoun Discovery Design Team.
 The Design Team includes senior faculty leadership from each of the participating degrees.
-The Design Team also includes Discovery Program Faculty that are dedicated exclusively to the instruction of the Discovery program and teach the program studios and modules and provide mentoring. *Instructor
+The Design Team also includes Discovery Program Faculty that are dedicated exclusively to the instruction of the Discovery program and teach the program studios and modules and provide mentoring.

 Chief Technology Officer & Senior Vice President of Engineering, Operations, and Technology (Retired), The Boeing Company | Distinguished Visiting Lecturer